-Here is short video that explains a little more about how long probate takes.
+Here is a short video that explains a little more about how long probate takes.

 You can read more about the costs of probate here.

-The fixed fees are going to change from April 2019.
+The fixed fees changed from April 2019.
 At present, there is a £215 cost for a probate application fee made by an individual or £155 for applications made by a probate solicitor or specialist.